rails/thor/README.md

 and <tt>method_options</tt>, you should use <tt>class_option</tt> and <tt>class_options</tt>.
 Both argument and class_options methods are available to Thor class as well.

+## Thor::Wrapper

+Thor can also "wrap" the function of other commands, using the Thor::Wrapper class.
+Thor "wrapper" scripts created using the Thor::Wrapper class extend the subcommands available through other commands.
+That is, the wrapper script can define its own subcommands, in addition to (or overriding) those provided by the base (or "parent") command.
+So, for instance:

+	class Foo < Thor::Wrapper
+	  wraps "/usr/bin/textmate"

+	  desc "bar", "Do cool stuff"
+	  def bar
+		puts "plugh"
+	  end

+	  desc "list", "Hijack the list command"
+	  def list
+	    puts "Oh no, you didn't"
+	  end
+	end

+Adds a "plugh" command

 ## Actions

 Thor comes with several actions which helps with script and generator tasks.
 You